Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Introduction

 Within the last years, feedback (closed-loop) control of colloidal systems, that is, nano- to micron-sized particles in a thermally fluctuating bath of solvent particles, has become a focus of growing interest.
 Conceptually, feedback control implies that the dynamics of a system is subject to a protocol depending on an internal variable, i.e., internal information from the system.
 This concept is already widely used in other fields of physics (and related sciences) and on many different length- and time scales \cite{bechhoefer_feedback_2005,scholl_control_2016}, examples ranging from the stabilization of exotic quantum states and quantum computation over control of transport of (passive) colloids to switching processes in neurosystems, applications in robotics and cars, and chaos control of satellites.
 In contrast, the use and design of feedback control in colloidal or, more generally, soft matter systems is a rather new development.
 Recent experimental applications include control of DNA molecules by feedback-driven temperature fields \cite{braun_single_2015,Thalheim:17} or optical traps \cite{dieterich_control_2016}, magnetic feedback control of cells \cite{fisher_three-dimensional_2005}, electrophoretic feedback control of nanoparticles \cite{cohen_control_2005}, colloids in a electrokinetic feedback trap \cite{jun_high-precision_2014}, in optical line traps \cite{lopez_realization_2008}, and feedback cooling of nanoparticles \cite{gieseler_non-equilibrium_2015}.

 A new, exciting field of application is feedback control of active (self-propelled) colloids which move autonomously due to an intrinsic source of energy.
 Control of the translational or rotational motion of active colloids can be realized, e.g., by photon nudging and by adaptive light fields \cite{qian_harnessing_2013,bregulla_stochastic_2014,selmke_theory_2018-1,selmke_theory_2018,franzl_active_2020, haeufle_external_2016,mijalkov_engineering_2016,fernandez-rodriguez_feedback-controlled_2020,bauerle_formation_2020-1,loffler_behavior-dependent_2021}.
 Interest in this topic is triggered by the immense body of work on active particles showing intriguing collective behaviors such as swarming and clustering.
 Feedback control of such systems offers a way of modelling living matter involving not only autonomous motion, but also communication, sensing and thereby new types of self-organization.
-In addition to these efforts, feedback control of colloids is interesting, on a fundamental level, to study its interplay with thermodynamics and information exchange in small stochastic systems \cite{toyabe_experimental_2010,blickle_realization_2012,koski_experimental_2014,jun_high-precision_2014,loos_irreversibility_2020}.
+In addition to these efforts, feedback control of colloids is interesting, on a fundamental level, to study its interplay with thermo- dynamics and information exchange in small stochastic systems \cite{toyabe_experimental_2010,blickle_realization_2012,koski_experimental_2014,jun_high-precision_2014,loos_irreversibility_2020,cao_thermodynamics_2009} on the basis of stochastic thermodynamics \cite{ seifert_stochastic_2012}.

+In any realistic setup of feedback control (and similarly in biological systems), there is some time lag (or {\em time delay}) between the reception of information (e.g., via a camera) and the actual control.
+Similarly, biological living systems with feedback mechanisms often exhibit some degree of sensorial delay \cite{mijalkov_engineering_2016}, communication delay \cite{hindes_hybrid_2016}, or, more generally, memory effects due to viscoelastic environments \cite{clark_self-generated_2022}.
+Thus, the idea of {\em instantaneous} feedback is often an idealization.
+Moreover, there is now increasing awareness that this time delay is not {\em per se} an annoyance, but can rather be an important ingredient to observe and stabilize certain dynamical behavior.
+The constructive role of time delay has already been shown in other contexts \cite{bechhoefer_feedback_2005, scholl_control_2016,scholl_eckehard_handbook_2007} including chaos control \cite{pyragas_continuous_1992, pyragas_control_1995}, \cite{tsui_control_2000}, laser systems \cite{bielawski_controlling_1994, marino_pseudo-spatial_2017}, chemical oscillatory systems \cite{schneider_continuous_1993} and reaction networks \cite{thanh_efficient_2017}.
+Recently is has been shown that time delay has also important consequences for the thermodynamics of feedback-controlled systems \cite{debiossac_thermodynamics_2020, loos_irreversibility_2020, loos_heat_2019}.